scg-unibe-ch/ese2020-team8/README.md

 # ese2020-project-scaffolding

+To clone the repository you can either download it as a zip folder (recommended) or clone it and delete the .git folder.

 ## Prerequisite
 First of all you have to install [NodeJs](https://nodejs.org/de/download/), which comes per default with the packet manager [npm](https://www.npmjs.com/get-npm).
 To verify the installation worked, type `npm -v` and `node -v` in your favourite cli.
 If a version number appears and no errormessage appears the installation was successful.